carjug/RubyConf2016/day-2.md

 * A culture in which people witness, support, even provoke one another to grow their capabilities and adapt challenges through practice

 #### Giving Feedback
+> "If you can't offer radical candor; the second best thing you can do is be an asshole"

 * Actionable Feedback
 	* is about something the recipient has the ability to change
 	* explains what the recipient is being asked to do differently